inveniosoftware/docs-invenio-rdm/docs/operate/customize/dois.md

 ### Configuring DOI behavior

-You can change how DOIs work in InvenioRDM by adding to your `invenio.cfg`:
+You can change how DOIs work in InvenioRDM by configuring variables in `invenio.cfg`.
+For example, adding this configuration block in v13 will make DOIs optional:

 ```python
 from idutils import is_doi, normalize_doi